hamiltonbrba/python-api-challenge/README.md

    - Update the `geoapify_key` variable in the script with your API key.
    - Run the Jupyter notebook `VacationPy.ipynb` to generate maps and analysis.

-### Code Sources
+### Code Source

-- The methodology for filtering DataFrame based on conditions was based on pandas documentation.
+- The method used for filtering DataFrame based on conditions was based on pandas documentation and starter code provided by the assignment.

+### Summary of Analysis

+In both the Northern and Southern Hemispheres, there is a clear negative correlation between temperature and latitude, indicating that temperatures generally decrease as you move away from the equator.
+However, humidity, cloudiness, and wind speed show weak correlations with latitude, suggesting that these weather parameters are influenced by other local and regional factors rather than latitude alone.

+For the vacation planning part, cities with ideal weather conditions were successfully identified, and nearby hotels were located using the Geoapify API.
+This demonstrates the practical application of data analysis and API integration in planning vacations based on weather conditions.

 ## Notes on Code Source